Asymptotic structure. V. The coarse Menger conjecture in bounded path-width: Introduction

 Let $S,T$ be sets of vertices of a graph $G$.
 (In this paper, all graphs are finite and have no loops or multiple edges.)
 Menger's theorem~\cite{menger} tells us that either there are $k+1$ pairwise vertex-disjoint paths between $S$ and $T$, or there is a set $X$ of at most $k$ vertices such that every $S$-$T$ path in $G$ meets $X$.
 But what if we want the paths to be pairwise far apart?
 In this case, the question is much harder.
 Bienstock~\cite{bienstock} showed that it is NP-hard to decide whether, given four vertices $s_1,s_2,t_1,t_2$ of a graph $G$, there are two paths between between $\{s_1,s_2\}$ and $\{t_1,t_2\}$ that have distance $\ge 2$, that is, they are vertex-disjoint and there is no edge joining them.
 This was recently extended by Balig\'acs and MacManus~\cite{bm}, who showed the same thing for distance $\ge c$, for each $c\ge 3$.

-Since the problem is NP-complete, one would not expect to find a necessary and sufficient condition for the existence of $k+1$ $S$-$T$ paths at distance at least $c$; but still one could hope for some sort of obstruction that is necessary for excluding $k+1$ $S$-$T$ paths at distance at least $c$, and sufficient for excluding $k+1$ $S$-$T$ ps at distance more than some larger number depending on $k,c$.
+Since the problem is NP-complete, one would not expect to find a necessary and sufficient condition for the existence of $k+1$ $S$-$T$ paths at distance at least $c$; but still one could hope for some sort of obstruction that is necessary for excluding $k+1$ $S$-$T$ paths at distance at least $c$, and sufficient for excluding $k+1$ $S$-$T$ paths at distance more than some larger number depending on $k,c$.
 Two groups of researchers, Albrechtsen, Huynh, Jacobs, Knappe and Wollan~\cite{wollan}, and independently Georgakopoulos and Papasoglu~\cite{agelos}, proposed such a statement: \begin{thm} For all integers $k\ge 0$ and $c\ge1$ there exists $\ell\ge 0$ with the following property.
 Let $G$ be a graph and let $S,T\subseteq V(G)$.
-Then either \begin{itemize} \item there are $k+1$ paths between $S,T$, pairwise at distance at least $c$; or \item there is a set $X\subseteq V(G)$ with $|X|\le k$ such that every path between $S,T$ contains a vertex with distance at most $\ell$ from some member of $X$. \end{itemize} \end{thm} Both groups showed that this is true for $k=1$, and Gartland, Korhonen and Lokshtanov~\cite{gkl} and Hendrey, Norin, Steiner, and Turcotte~\cite{hnst} proved it for bounded degree graphs when $c = 2$.
-However, we showed in~\cite{counterex} that the coarse Menger conjecture is false for all $k\ge 2$, for any fixed $c\ge 3$.
+Then either \begin{itemize} \item there are $k+1$ paths between $S,T$, pairwise at distance at least $c$; or \item there is a set $X\subseteq V(G)$ with $|X|\le k$ such that every path between $S,T$ contains a vertex at distance at most $\ell$ from some member of $X$. \end{itemize} \end{thm} Both groups showed that this is true for $k=1$, and Gartland, Korhonen and Lokshtanov~\cite{gkl} and Hendrey, Norin, Steiner, and Turcotte~\cite{hnst} proved it for bounded degree graphs when $c = 2$.
+However, the last three authors showed in~\cite{counterex} that the coarse Menger conjecture is false for all $k\ge 2$, for any fixed $c\ge 3$.
 Indeed, it remains false even if we weaken the bound $|X|\le k$ in the second bullet to $|X|\le m$, where $m$ is any constant depending on $k,c$~\cite{AS4}.

 Thus, we need to lower our sights a little, and one way to do so is to work in restricted classes of graphs.
-The counterexamples of~\cite{counterex} have unbounded genus, and contain (as subgraphs) uniform binary trees of arbitrary depth, and therefore they have unbounded ``path-width'' (defined in the next section).
+The counterexamples of~\cite{counterex} have unbounded genus, and have unbounded ``path-width'' (defined in the next section).
 It might be true that the coarse Menger conjecture holds for graphs of bounded genus, but this is open; see~\cite{AS6} for some progress in this direction.
-Here we prove that the coarse Menger conjecture is true for graphs of bounded path-width.
+Our result implies that the coarse Menger conjecture is true for graphs of bounded path-width.